valderman/squeekboard-sway/HACKING.md

 ### Cargo dependencies

+All Cargo dependencies must be selected in the version available in PureOS, and added to the file `debian/control`.
+Please check with https://software.pureos.net/search_pkg?term=librust .

 Dependencies must be specified in `Cargo.toml` with 2 numbers: "major.minor".
 Since bugfix version number is meant to not affect the interface, this allows for safe updates.

 `Cargo.lock` is used for remembering the revisions of all Rust dependencies.
 It should be updated often, preferably with each bugfix revision, and in a commit on its own: